 Amid this global, rapidly changing COVID-19 pandemic, the world needs to adapt.
 We see that many brick-and-mortar stores have been trying to move their businesses online.
-Some already had an online presence; thus, they shift gears and efforts there.
+Some already had an online presence; thus, they shifted gears and efforts there.
 If you haven’t yet considered e-commerce or offering at least some of your services online, you should.
 Today, we will take a look at how to gain the best results when you move your physical business online.

 Physical and Online: Customer Interaction

 Online is different.
 Your customers aren’t in the store, and they can’t touch the items.
 They can see an image of a product or a description of a service.
 However, customer interaction is not lost in online businesses.
-You have so many opportunities to reach out to your members, customers or prospects.
+You have so many opportunities to reach out to your members, customers, or prospects.
 Here are a few of them for you to consider:

 - Email marketing – catch their email addresses, talk to them through your emails

-- Chatbots and messengers on your website, e-store or landing page – be there for them through chat
+- Chatbots and messengers on your website, e-store, or landing page – be there for them through chat

 - Social media channels – excellent for interactive communications and listening to what your customers want and need